p-caballero/AbstractBuilder/README.md

 ## Asyncronous build

-The process is same but with the syncronous method BuildAsync.
-The cancellation token can be accesible passing the argument of type BuilderContext.
+The process is the same, but with the synchronous method `BuildAsync`.
+The cancellation token can be accessed by passing an argument of type `BuilderContext`.

 ```csharp